OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md

 Now it's time to test the results of our configuration.

-1. Create a test user account and add them to your newÂ **Account Managers** team.
+1. Create a test user account and add them to your new **Account Managers** team.
 2. Sign in as the test user and see the results.
 3. Experiment with what you can and can't do.